Cold and Broke

 Perhaps, I prevented him from pulling the trigger.

 I don’t recall having had such a heightened level clarity ever in my entire life.
-Perhaps that is because a purpose–to see The Swimmer before I die.
+Perhaps that is because I had a purpose–to see The Swimmer before I die.

 A prerequisite was not dying.

-Colin at the bar of The Red Lion, Burt Lancaster, and of course, Gordon from Sesame Street all some deserve credit for inspiring me to cheat death that night.
+Colin at the bar of The Red Lion, Burt Lancaster, and of course, Gordon from Sesame Street deserve some credit for inspiring me to cheat death that night.

-I explained my situation to the clerk inside the store, who gave me money for the outside pay phone.
-When the dispatcher came on the phone, I gave my name, location and began describing the crime.
+I explained my situation to the clerk inside the store, who let me use the phone inside.
+I gave my name, location and began describing the crime.

-I smiled upon the realization that my pants were dry.
+I smirked upon the realization that my pants were dry.

 (To Be Continued)